Is Homeowners Insurance Required?

 - Legal costs associated with liability lawsuits.

-How Much Homeowners Insurance Should I have?
+How Much Homeowners Insurance Should I Have?

 The amount of homeowners insurance you need depends on the value of the property and items it protects.

 Your coverage should take into account the dollar value of the structure of your home and the surrounding property, as well as what it might cost to rebuild the home.
-Additionally, your coverage will need to include the cost of replacing any valuables you may keep in the home, along with any living expenses associated with hotel stays or other arrangements should you end up being displaced.
-Finally, you will also need to include liability coverage.
+Additionally, your coverage will need to include the cost of replacing belongings you may keep in the home, along with any living expenses associated with hotel stays or other arrangements should you end up being displaced.
+Finally, you will also need to include personal liability coverage.

 How much does this amount to?
 Most homeowners insurance policies provide at least $100,000 in liability insurance, but you will likely need more than that if you want to feel fully protected.
 Figure out the total value of your property and belongings, and then use that as your ideal minimum—and if you can afford to bump it up further, then that might not be a bad idea.
 For the average homeowner, something in the range of $300,000 to $500,000 coverage may be appropriate.